parmentelat/nbhosting/fedora/installation.md

 A special case has to be considered when upgrading from a release <= 0.23 to another >= 0.24

 In a nutshell, there is a change of policy between these 2 releases :
-* in 0.23 and below, containers are created on need-by-need basis, and after some idle time - typically 30 minutes - those containers are killed, but not removed; actually they are removed after a much longer delay of inactivity - think 2 weeks;
+* in 0.23 and below, containers are created on a need-by-need basis, and after some idle time - typically 30 minutes - those containers are killed, but not removed; actually they are removed after a much longer delay of inactivity - think 2 weeks;
 * in 0.24 and above on the contrary, containers are created when needed, but immediately removed after the short idle timeout

 To put it in other words, this means that in nominal mode :
 * in 0.23, `docker ps -a` may have a long list of pending containers, while
 * in 0.24, `docker ps -a` is essentially empty, except for the occasional container that is being removed at that time

 When upgrading from 0.23 to 0.24: the new code has provisions to deal with the case where the required container exists and is stopped (which means there is a lingering sequel from